top of page

 Fans 5

-Access 2
+Access 3

 The best method for getting to Fenway Park is to take public transportation.
 The MBTA, or “T”, as it is known locally, provides several different methods for baseball fans to get to the game.
 Most fans will take the subway, as the B, C, and D versions of the Green Line stop at Kenmore Station, a short five-minute walk from Fenway Park.

 If traveling from the western suburbs of Boston, take the commuter rail, which stops right across the street from Fenway Park at Yawkey Station.
-There are similar trains that travel into the city from the northern or southern suburbs, but which will require a transfer or two on the subway system to arrive at the aforementioned Kenmore station.
+There are similar trains which travel into the city from the northern or southern suburbs, but which will require a transfer or two on the subway system to arrive at the aforementioned Kenmore station.

 If taking a bus is more your speed, several city routes stop within a short walk of Fenway Park.
-Routes 8, 9, 19, 60, and 65 stop at the corner of Jersey Street and Brookline Avenue.
-In addition, Route 55 stops on the back side of Fenway, at the corner of Ipswich and Boylston streets.
+Routes 8, 9, 19, 60 and 65 stop at the corner of Jersey Street and Brookline Avenue.
+In addition, route 55 stops on the back side of Fenway, at the corner of Ipswich and Boylston streets.

 Return on Investment 3